Home /

 !
 D. Peris et al. (2017): False Blister Beetles and the Expansion of Gymnosperm-Insect Pollination Modes before Angiosperm Dominance.
 In PDF, Current Biology, 27.
 See also here.

-Marc Philippe et al. (2008): Woody or not woody?
-Evidence for early angiosperm habit from the Early Cretaceous fossil wood record of Europe.
+the Early Cretaceous fossil wood record of Europe.
 PDF file, Palaeoworld, 17: 142-152.

 Ray Phillips, Information Technology Services, Colby College, Waterville, Maine: World Wide Flowering Plant Family Identification.
 Select the characters that are present in the specimen being identified and press "Submit".
 Database is part of "Biology 211: Flowering Plant Taxonomy", an introduction to the principles and practice of flowering plant taxonomy.